hadjoullis/minimal_debugger/README.md

 Run:
 ```
 make
-make debug    # build with debug info and extra loggin to assiting in debugging
+make debug    # build with debug info and extra loggin to assist in debugging
 make tests    # compilte test files in tests dir
 ```